Smart Contract Fundamentals Hub: EVM Execution, Solidity First Principles, and Mainnet-Ready Mental Models

 Start here based on your situation

-I know some Solidity syntax, but I still do not feel clear on the basics
+I know Solidity syntax, but I still do not understand smart contract behavior clearly

 which skills are essential for Ethereum & DApp Career | ArtofBlockchain